novichkov-lab/fama/README.md

 * Protein function(s)
 Add list of your proteins to the end of the file.

 Protein name may include special symbols "_", "|" and ":", but other special symbols are not recommended.
+Hyphen (-) symbol is strongly discouraged.

 Taxonomy ID must be either 0 (zero symbol) or NCBI taxonomy ID defined in names.dmp (from fama_taxonomy.tar.gz archive).
 Zero will be treated as unknown taxonomy ID.